Students & Businesses working together

 Additionally, a number of our business students complete a year long paid placement in between years 2 and 3 of their degree.
 Further details

 Do you have a workplace opportunity for a University of Worcester student?

 Our entire experience was very good.
-We would absolutely encourage other organisations to offer students an opportunity to develop their skills whilst working towards organisational goals and we hope to have another student in 2014/2015.Lizzie Smith
+We would absolutely encourage other organisations to offer students an opportunity to develop their skills whilst working towards organisational goals.Lizzie Smith

 Interim Development Manager at Community First